 The state also holds an annual rail conference that offers new staff the opportunity to meet their railroad partners face-to-face.
 Whenever a new railroad public project engineer is identified, the state holds a meeting with the railroad to ensure that all parties are familiar with their processes.
-Michigan also has an in-house Railroad Project Management System that
+Michigan also has an in-house Railroad Project Management System that allows users to track and move projects through the entire process, allowing electronic sign offs as needed.

-Michigan Grade Crossing

-Photo courtesy Kris Foondle, Michigan DOT
+Michigan Grade Crossing Photo courtesy Kris Foondle, Michigan DOT